bitmakerlabs/wdi-october-2017/16-routing-and-controllers/README.md

-# Routing and Controllers
+# Routing and Controllers - Introduction

 Today we'll take our first deep dive into Rails and learn all about Routing and Controllers in Rails.

 ## Agenda (5 min)

-After this lesson, you will know:
+After this lesson, you will know about:

-- Routing
+### Routing
 - Static Segments
 - Dynamic Segments
-  - Path and URL Helpers
+- Path Helpers
 - How To Display Routes
 - Resource Routing
-  - Nested Routes

-- Controllers
+### Controllers
 - CRUD
-  - Seven Controller Methods
+- Seven Controller Methods: Overview
 - Views
 - Params Hash
+- Seven Controller Methods: In-depth
  - Index
  - Show
  - New
  - Create
  - Edit
  - Update
  - Destroy

-  - Strong Params
-  - Filters
+### Wrap-up
-  - Application Controller
+- Recap
 - Further Resources

-- Lessons Exercise: Ipsum's Fairground

 ## Overview

 When an http request hits a Rails app, the **Router** analyzes the request and decides which **Controller** it will direct it to.

 The **Controller** works with any **Models** necessary, and then renders the appropriate **View**.